 Manuscripts must be submitted in digital format, as per the following instructions.

-The text may be in English or Italian.
-It is, however, recommended to adopt English language to enable and promote a wider dissemination of the contributions.
-Manuscripts written in Italian should have an extended abstract (1500-2000 characters).
+The text must be in English language to enable and promote a wider dissemination of the contributions.

 The manuscript, including references and figure captions, must be double spaced and prepared using a 'standard' font, preferably 12-point Times New Roman; line numbers must be added.
 For mathematical symbols, Greek letters and other special characters, use normal text or Symbol font.
 Word Equation Editor/MathType should be used only for formulae which cannot be produced using normal text or Symbol font.